jerryliu816/argus/README.md

 ### Prerequisites
 - ROS2 Humble installed on Ubuntu 22.04
 - Python 3.8+ with OpenCV and NumPy
+- Modern web browser (2019+ for ES6 support) for dashboard control
+- Network connectivity for remote web access
-- Xbox controller (optional, for manual control)
+- Xbox controller (optional, for traditional manual control)

 ### Installation
 1. Clone the repository: